kymata-atlas/equipment-testing-code/colour-accuracy/SpyderX_testing_app/README.md

 ## Gamma table creation

-create_gamma_table.m
+`create_gamma_table.m`

 This script is a simple wrapper for Zhicheng Lin, Qi Ma and Yang Zhang's gamma table creation code.

-## Gamma table testing

-test_gamma_table_correction.m

-This script is a simple wrapper for Zhicheng Lin, Qi Ma and Yang Zhang's code that ensures the above gamma table works correctly whe used in Psychtoolbox.
+It also gives the wrapper code for verifying the gamma correction table works correctly when used in Psychtoolbox.

-## CIE 1931 XYZ measurements of arbitrary [R,G,B] values in an array using an SpyderX Elite Brontes colorimenter
+## CIE 1931 XYZ measurements of arbitrary [R,G,B] values in an array using an SpyderX Elite Brontes colorimeter

-obtain_CIEXYZ_values_of_RGB_array.m
+`obtain_CIEXYZ_values_of_RGB_array.m`

 This script accepts a) a gamma correction table and b) a list of RGB values, and generates the CIEXYZ 1931 XYZ coordinates for them (required for use in colour vision studies).
 Each colour has several measurements taken and the average is then given.